jewelsofthought/neshama/site/posts/neshama/thoughts.md

 > "This soul fills the body, and when a person sleeps she ascends, drawing down life from above" - R' Me'ir (Tishby, _Wisdom of the Zohar_, 2:809-12)

-The abundance of the earth is in all.
-"All" designates _Yesod_, who transmits the entire flow of emanation to _Shekhinah_, symbolised by the earth&mdash;and through Her to the worlds below.
-So it is with the energy of life.

 ---

-## Vayetzi

-> During the growing phase , your gift is your tool.
-If it becomes a weapon, then you will live by the rule of the sword.

-> Eldership is attained/ordained when you gain the wisdom of your gift.
-Which is expressed in gratitude: "I have been granted my portion."
-That is "I have been blessed with the gift of ...".

 ## To be religious

 To be religious means to have an intuitive feeling of the unity of everything (that is **HaShem**).
 G-d is the name we give to this unity.
 And so we gather around the call of the _Shma_, just as the people were called by the _shofar_ in times of old.

 ---

-He did not wish to bewail his situation for he knew that the intrinsic problem was with his relationship with himself.

-Though, it must be said, that he was becoming emotionally bankrupt.
-Where he was driven by his addictions, all of which had control over him.
-How sad!
-The road to ... self-destruction.
-He could not possibly succeed on this path.
-He knew the answer to his quandary too.
-It would require embarking on the path of healing.
-The only thing holding him back was his perception of their finances.

-It has been so long since he had achieved anything meaningful.
-Anything he could look back at and be proud of.

 ---